vi/udpexposer/README.md

 ## Security

 1. The tool assumes that traffic is already secured (e.g. a Wireguard connection).
 There is no encryption or authentication.
 2. The tool is not DoS-resistant.
-Hostile peers can redirect to themselves just by sending an empty datagram.
 Sending any datagrams from too many source addresses also deprives real Connectees from the service.
+Without `--password`, empty datagrams also distrupt all the clients.
-3. The tool may amplify DDoS attack, as a single UDP datagram with a spoofed source address may trigger significant reply traffic.
+3. Unless `--password` is used, the tool may amplify DDoS attacks, as a single UDP datagram with a spoofed source address may trigger significant reply traffic.
 4. On client, worker UDP sockets may be too permissive and allow extra unintended traffic.
+5. `--password` mode is an unaudited security code.

-Due to the third point, it is not recommended to run this as a permanent, long-term setup, especially use it to expose widely known endpoints with significant traffic.
+It is not recommended to run this as a permanent, long-term setup, especially use it to expose widely known / high traffic endpoints, especially without `--password`.

 ## Installation